iambnlvn/sig-parser/README.md

 **Options**

 -f, --file : path to the file to be parsed <br>
+-o, --output : output the AST to a file <br>
 -i, --inline : inline string input to be parsed <br>
 -s, --spacing : spacing to be used for the output <br>
 -h, --help : display help for command <br>